AB-xdev/java-annotation-processing-code-execution/README.md

 ## Testing if your code is attackable

 Build the library as mentioned above.

+⚠ If you use Eclipse: Make sure that "Build automatically" is disabled! (see below)

 Add the following dependency to your code:
 ```xml